Close

 The Middle School English curriculum inspires students to love literature and to appreciate the power of words to help us understand ourselves and the world.
 Our texts are selected to include a variety of voices and perspectives and to help students confront moral and ethical questions.
 Assignments are designed to foster analytical thinking and creativity, with students writing essays, personal narratives, speeches, fiction, poetry and more.
 Students learn grammatical skills and increase their vocabulary in the service of becoming more precise, effective communicators.
 In class, students develop collaborative and discussion skills that help them to be good listeners and to articulate their ideas.
 Teachers give students ample feedback and support to develop their voices as writers and to encourage their creative expression.

-English 7The House of the Scorpion (Farmer), A Raisin in the Sun (Hansberry), Brown Girl Dreaming (Woodson), The Outsiders (Hinton), and New Kid (Craft).
+English 7The House of the Scorpion (Farmer), Brown Girl Dreaming (Woodson), The Outsiders (Hinton), New Kid (Craft), and A Raisin in the Sun (Hansberry)

 Students also read short stories, poetry, non-fiction and fulfill independent reading requirements.